qinnzou/DeepCrack/README.md

 ## Download:
-You can download the four datasets and pretrained model from the following link,
+You can download the four datasets from the following link,
 ```
 CrackTree260 & GT dataset: https://1drv.ms/f/s!AittnGm6vRKLyiQUk3ViLu8L9Wzb